-Businesses acquiring or disposing of property interests need input from advisers who know the industry as well as the law - advisers who can identify the many risks, and manage them in a way that is commercially appropriate, legally sound, and cost-effective.

-Dentons Kensington Swan's real estate team has a wealth of experience in all aspects of property and real estate law.
-Our team works closely with clients to get a good understanding of their business and their present and future needs.

-We are supported by colleagues in other teams, such as environment and planning, construction, infrastructure, health and safety, public law, finance, and dispute resolution.
+- Businesses acquiring or disposing of real estate interests need input from advisers who know the industry as well as the law - advisers who can identify the many risks, and manage them in a way that is commercially appropriate, legally sound, and cost-effective. - Dentons' real estate team has a wealth of experience in all aspects of property and real estate law.
+Our team works closely with clients to get a good understanding of their business and their present and future needs. - We are supported by colleagues in other teams, such as environment and planning, construction, infrastructure, health and safety, public law, banking and finance, corporate and commercial, employment, private wealth, tax, and dispute resolution.